Colorado Springs LGBTQ+ club mass killer gets life in prison, victim says ‘devil awaits’ defendant

 Aldrich’s body shook slightly as the victims and family members spoke.
 The defendant also looked down and glanced occasionally at a screen showing photos of the victims.

-Aldrich did not reveal a motivation and declined to address the court during the sentencing part of the hearing.
+Aldrich — who identifies as nonbinary and uses they and them pronouns — did not reveal a motivation and declined to address the court during the sentencing part of the hearing.
 Defense attorney Joseph Archambault said “they want everyone to know they’re sorry.”

 The guilty plea follows a series of jailhouse phone calls from Aldrich to The Associated Press expressing remorse for the shooting.

+Aldrich’s no contest plea on hate crimes charges effectively has the same impact as a conviction under Colorado law and doesn’t absolve them of responsibility.

 Aldrich originally was charged with more than 300 state counts, including murder and hate crimes.
-The U.S. Justice Department was considering pursuing federal hate crime charges, according to a senior law enforcement official familiar with the matter who spoke to AP on condition of anonymity to discuss the ongoing case.
+The U.S. Justice Department has been considering federal hate crime charges.

-The status of those deliberations were unclear Monday and no federal charges were mentioned during the court hearing.
+The status of those deliberations were unclear Monday but FBI special agent Mark Michalek confirmed there was an ongoing investigation.
+The U.S. Attorney’s Office has requested no documents in the case be released, said Colorado Springs Police Chief Adrian Vasquez.

+Allen said the federal death penalty was a “big part of what motivated the defendant” to plead guilty.

 The line to get through security and into the courthouse early Monday snaked through the large plaza outside as victims and others queued up to attend the hearing.
 One man wore a t-shirt saying “Loved Always & Never Forgotten.”